Nicolai Larsen: Silkeborg

-On 23 June 2021, it was announced that Larsen had signed a two-year contract with newly promoted Danish Superliga club Silkeborg IF.
+On 23 June 2021, it was announced that Larsen had signed a two-year contract with newly promoted Danish Superliga club Silkeborg.
 He made his debut on 19 July – the first matchday of the 2021–22 Danish Superliga – keeping a clean sheet in a 0–0 home draw against SønderjyskE.
 He remained the starting goalkeeper for Silkeborg through the fall and recorded strong performances.

+On 9 May 2024, Larsen delivered a crucial save as Silkeborg won its second ever Danish Cup.

 International career

-Larsen has appeared for all Danish national youth teams throughout his career.
+Larsen has appeared for all Denmark national youth teams throughout his career.
 He gained most caps for the Denmark under-19 team.
 Larsen made his debut when he participated in a national youth match against Portugal under-16 on 10 April 2007 in Castelo Branco, Portugal with Glen Riddersholm as coach.
 His debut for the under-16 team ended in a 2–2 draw.
-He has gained 37 caps for various national youth teams between under-16 and under-21 level, but has not yet won an appearance for the Danish national football team.
+He has gained 37 caps for various national youth teams between under-16 and under-21 level, but has not yet won an appearance for the Denmark national football team.

-Larsen received his first call-up for the Danish national team on 26 August 2014, where he and his teammate Rasmus Würtz were selected to play the friendly match against Turkey on 3 September 2014, played at TREFOR Park in Odense, and against Armenia in the UEFA Euro 2016 qualifiers on 7 September 2014.
+Larsen received his first call-up for the Denmark national team on 26 August 2014, where he and his teammate Rasmus Würtz were selected to play the friendly match against Turkey on 3 September 2014, played at TREFOR Park in Odense, and against Armenia in the UEFA Euro 2016 qualifiers on 7 September 2014.
 In the match against Turkey, Larsen did not make an appearance as Denmark lost 2–1 on goals by Ozan Tufan and Olcay Şahan.
 He also did not appear in the qualifying match against Armenia, where Kasper Schmeichel was preferred as a starter the match.